 History and Origins of Lantana Flowers

 Common lantana was first introduced to Europe by Dutch explorers.
-Subsequently, it was enthusiastically cultivated across the continent from where it spread to Asia, the Middle East, Oceania, and Africa.
-Naturalized, it now grows wildly in about 60 tropical and subtropical countries around the world.
+Subsequently, it was enthusiastically cultivated across the continent where it spread to Asia, the Middle East, Oceania, and Africa.
+Naturalized, it now grows wildly in about 60 tropical and subtropical countries worldwide.

 Despite its attractive flowers, common lantana is considered to be a noxious weed in many places, as it has outcompeted native plant species and reduced biodiversity in several regions.